 Violets are easy to love.
 They’re beautiful, they’re fragrant, and they’re virtually maintenance free.
-So it only makes sense to want to bring that into your home.
-But can you grow violets inside?
+So, it only makes sense to want to bring that into your home.
+Can you grow violets inside?
 It’s a tricky question, and not really one with a satisfying answer.
 Keep reading to learn more about the wisdom of growing violets indoors.

 Growing Violets Indoors